wearvr/pico-vr-unity-sdk-instructions/docs/troubleshooting.md

 ## Application freezes when minimised and reloaded

-If you’re using a version of Unity below Unity v2017.1.1, and are using a Pico SDK v2.7.4 or above, some technical issues will be present when minimising your app.
+If you’re using a version of Unity below Unity v2017.1.1, and are using a Pico SDK v2.7.4 or above, some technical issues may be present when minimising your app.
 It is strongly reccomended that you update your app to run on a newer version of Unity, as specified by your current Pico SDK doumentation.

 ## Frame rate or performance issues